 FAQ

 Granola can be a good source of protein.
 With nut butter and nuts in it, it can be a good source of protein.
-You may want protein granola to tide you over until lunch.
+You may want high protein granola to tide you over until lunch.

 Granola is great plain, as a snack, over yogurt with your favorite toppings, or on a smoothie.
 It's versatile, and can have lots of different add-ins.